fraserpage/no-cry/README.md

 1. ~~add option to specify ticket number in branch name~~
 1. ~~include update wp core~~
 1. ~~optionally specify/select branch to commit to?~~
+1. Code cleanup: Spin out some of the main Command file into Concerns
-1. figure out a nice solution to update paid plugins (Integrate SatisPress??)
+1. Figure out a nice solution to update paid plugins (Integrate SatisPress??)
 1. Figure out a way to update Must Use plugins

 ## Laravel Zero